Internship Program

 2024 UndergradUATE Internships

-Start Date: Middle May
+Start Date: May 19th

 End Date: August 15th

-Supervisor: Caleb Purtlebaugh – Research Administrator and Stephanie Winn – Intern Coordinator
+Supervisor: Caleb Purtlebaugh – Research Administrator

 Responsibilities: The intern will assist biologist in all aspects of fisheries independent monitering (FIM) program with emphasis on conducting statistically valid research experiments and surveys in estuarine habitats to evaluate relative fish stock abundance, age composition, movement, growth, and condition.
 This will primarily include field work deploying and retrieving gear, fish species identification, and data collection.
 Office work includes fish identification using microscopes and dichotomous keys, specimen work-up (otoliths, life history, diet, mercury samples) and data processing.
 Field and office work will be during weekdays.

-Qualifications: The applicant must have reliable transportation and valid driver’s license as well as an interest in marine fisheries and the ability to work in a team setting.
+Qualifications: The applicant must have reliable transportation and valid driver’s license, as well as an interest in marine fisheries and the ability to work in a team setting.
 Must be able lift up to 50lbs and work under adverse and strenuous conditions (e.g. inclement weather, rough seas, high temperatures, biting insects and shoreline wading).
 This position will require that large fish and sting rays be safely handled.
 The ability to work full time with long field days are required.

-Supervisor: Stephanie Armstrong, Environmental Scientist IV and Katie McBride, Environmental Scientist III
+Supervisors: Stephanie Armstrong, Environmental Scientist IV and Katie McBride, Environmental Scientist III

-Responsibilities: This is a scientific research internship involving the collection and review of water quality, quantity, and biological data, and assistance with water resources projects.
+This is a scientific research internship involving the collection and review of water quality, quantity, and biological data, and assistance with water resources projects.
 The selected candidate will work alongside District staff and receive hands-on experience calibrating and maintaining water quality equipment, collecting water quality and flow measurements, post-processing data, reviewing and quality control of data, and using ArcGIS to inventory physical features and visually display data in a meaningful way.
 Work entails using water quality instruments and flow meters to assess water resources within the District’s monitoring network.

 Upon arrival, staff will work with the intern to assess professional interests and choose from several potential projects to find a best fit for intern’s deliverables.